rooklift/nibbler/README.md

 * For CPU or slowish graphics cards I recommend [LD2](https://lc0.org/ld2)
 * For fast graphics cards I recommend [42850](http://lczero.org/get_network?sha=00af53b081e80147172e6f281c01daf5ca19ada173321438914c730370aa4267)
 * For very long searches (on fast cards) I recommend [J13-410](https://github.com/jhorthos/lczero-training/wiki/Leela-Training) until the T60 nets become stronger

+The required Lc0 version is *v0.21.0 or later*. <!-- because we need `LogLiveStats` which was introduced in that version. --> Note that other UCI engines might run, but the results will be poor because we use `MultiPV`, which cripples traditional A/B engines.

 # Aesthetic adjustments